ibauersachs/smtpsvg/README.md

 for example CDOSYS.

-Not wanting to change any code, I resorted to writing a simple wrapper around the .NET MailMessage class to create a component interface-compatible to the SMTPSvg.Mailer class.
+Not wanting to change any code, I resorted to writing a simple wrapper around the .NET MailMessage class to create an interface-compatible component to the SMTPSvg.Mailer class.

 Far away from beeing identical in behavior and only tested for the specific